Influx Technologies Revolutionizes Decentralized Wordpress Hosting With Acquisition Of Fluxrunner

-(MENAFN- GlobeNewsWire - Nasdaq) CAMBRIDGE, United Kingdom, Nov.
-21, 2024 (GLOBE NEWSWIRE) -- InFlux Technologies (Flux), a leading global decentralized technology company specializing in cloud infrastructure, today announced the Acquisition of FluxRunner , a pioneering managed WordPress hosting service.
+(MENAFN- Caribbean News Global) CAMBRIDGE, London – InFlux Technologies (Flux ), a leading global decentralized technology company specializing in cloud infrastructure, today announced the Acquisition of FluxRunner , a pioneering managed WordPress hosting service.
 This strategic move marks a significant milestone in the company's mission to redefine the standard for performance, affordability and user experience in decentralized hosting.

 FluxRunner's cutting-edge Technology and commitment to delivering exceptional WordPress hosting experiences will now be integrated into the InFlux Technologies ecosystem, further solidifying the company's position as a leader in the Web3 space.